 With your documents organized, you can now focus on identifying every expense you can legally deduct.
 This is where your careful record-keeping pays off.
 Go through your expenses and categorize them, looking for common deductions like mortgage interest, property taxes, insurance premiums, and property management fees.
 One of the most significant deductions for landlords is depreciation.
 Depreciation allows you to deduct a portion of your property’s cost over several years, which can substantially reduce your taxable income.
 Don’t overlook smaller costs either, like advertising, legal fees, or even the mileage you drive for property-related errands.
 A specialist in real estate tax services can help ensure you don’t miss a single opportunity.

-Stick to a Monthly Review Schedule
+Create a Year-Round Monthly Review Habit

 The best way to avoid the year-end rush is to make bookkeeping a regular habit.
 You should set aside time every week or at least once a month to update your financial records.
 During this review, you can reconcile your bank accounts, categorize new transactions, and follow up on any late rent payments.
 This consistent schedule keeps your books accurate and provides a real-time view of your property’s profitability.
 It also makes tax time incredibly simple because the work is already done.
 Treating your bookkeeping as an ongoing management task rather than an annual chore is one of the smartest moves you can make as a landlord.